-In the planned use of Pl's:
+In the planned use of PI's:

-- · Challenging behaviour is identified. - Functional Analysis of the behaviour is completed e.g. S.T.A.R. chart. - A risk assessment and Behaviour Support Plan is written and agreed by the team working with the student. - The Behaviour Support Plan will contain clearly identifiable de-escalation and preventative strategies to use with the student in order to reduce the need of using a PI. - The plan is always communicated to the parents and a copy sent home. - All members of staff involved with the student must be informed of the agreed plan. - If PI is necessary as part of the plan, only staff who have taken part in Team Teach training can carry out the PI. - Every PI MUST be recorded on DatabridgeMIS. - The Behaviour Support Plan must be reviewed regularly and amended if necessary. - Visuals must be used to support the student.
+- Challenging behaviour is identified - Functional Analysis of the behaviour is completed e.g. S.T.A.R. chart. - A risk assessment and Behaviour Support Plan is written and agreed by the team working with the student. - The Behaviour Support Plan will contain clearly identifiable de-escalation and preventative strategies to use with the student in order to reduce the need of using a PI. - The plan is always communicated to the parents and a copy sent home - All members of staff involved with the student must be informed of the agreed plan.

+- An electronic copy of the BSP is kept in the student's file on the server and an up to date paper copy is kept in the 'class folder' with the class team. - If PI is necessary as part of the plan, only staff who have taken part in Team Teach training can carry out the PI. - Every PI MUST be recorded on DatabridgeMIS. - The Behaviour Support Plan must be reviewed regularly and amended if necessary. - Visuals must be used to support the student.

-Unplanned use of Pl's
+Unplanned use of PI's